 «Queer Quark»

-Experimental theatr performance, multimedia, aerial choreography, live music 60 min.
+Multidisciplinary theatre performance, spoken word, aerial choreography, live piano music, video, 60 min.

-Directed and written by Evgeniya Rudyuk (based on the "Birobidzhan Diary" by Pavel Kushnir)
+Directed and written by Evgeniya Rudyuk (inspired by personal story of Pavel Kushnir)

 Premiere confirmed in Amsterdam, the Netherlands, as part of the Amsterdam Fringe Festival 2026 in September, 2026

-The story is based on the life experience of Evgeniya Rudyuk itself, the migrant artist, who was forced to flee her homeland because of her political beliefs and start her life anew, from scratch, in Amsterdam, the Netherlands.
-Amsterdam, as the capital of migrant life, fringe culture and liberal arts center, is given a special role in the performance.
+The story is based on the life experience of Evgeniya Rudyuk itself, the migrant artist, who was forced to flee her homeland and start her life anew, from scratch, in Amsterdam, the Netherlands.
 The production explores the split identity of a migrant living between homeland and exile, guilt and freedom, survival and creation.

 The title “Queer Quark” brings together two concepts that challenge fixed definitions.
 In physics, a Quark is a fundamental particle whose properties cannot be observed directly and exist only in relation to other particles; it never appears alone, but always in connected states.
 “Queer” similarly describes an identity that resists binary logic, stable categorization, and normative frameworks.